-1.11 Leadership and Coordinating Role of WHO.
-Member States of the Region will make fullest use of their WHO effectively to act as "the directing and coordinating authority on international health work,"2 and to carry out all the functions of the Organization as prescribed in the Constitution of WHO.
+1.11.
+Member States of the Region will make fullest use of their WHO "to act as the directing and coordinating authority on international health work", 10 and to carry out all the functions of the Organization as prescribed in the Constitution of WHO.
 This includes fulfillment of WHO's catalytic role of coordination and collaboration with the United Nations, other international organizations, multilateral and bilateral agencies, non-governmental organizations (NGOs), funding agencies and others concerned with health development.